Deantwo/VrcStringDownloaderOverride/README.md

 * Return to **VRChat**
 * Rejoin the desired world
 * Check the log list in the **VRChat String Downloader Override** program to see if it received the webrequests
-* Check if the world was affacted by your changed string and have fun
+* Check if the world was affected by your changed string and have fun

 The created pages can be saved and loaded for later re-use.
 * Click the menu strip option: *Pages* -> *Save Pages*